Although some orthopedic conditions are more common within certain age

 from recurring.
 Recovery following surgery takes between four and six months.

-in the older population.
-They are caused by a combination of overuse and
+population.
+They are caused by a combination of overuse and poor blood

-poor blood supply.
-Very active people, especially those who play ?overhead?
+supply.
+Very active people, especially those who play overhead sports

-sports such as tennis, volleyball and racquetball, are especially prone
+such as tennis, volleyball and racquetball, are especially prone to develop

-to develop rotator cuff tears.
-The rotator cuff eventually wears out because
+rotator cuff tears.
+The rotator cuff eventually wears out because it doesn't

-it doesn?t heal very well with repetitive stress over a long period of
+heal very well with repetitive stress over a long period of time.
+Depending

-time.
-Depending on the type of tear, arthroscopic surgery may be employed,
+on the type of tear, arthroscopic surgery may be employed, but some repairs

 If you are experiencing pain, stiffness or a general weakness in your shoulder,